-More than fifty-eight thousand Arkansans struggle with remembering their family, and their families struggle trying to navigate the holidays.
+More than 58 thousand Arkansans struggle with remembering their family, and their families struggle trying to navigate the holidays.

 Alzheimer’s is a cruel disease that shows no mercy to the ones we love.
-It is a disease where memory and other mental functions are deteriorated.
+It is a disease where memory and other mental functions deteriorate.

 The Alzheimer’s Association encourages a conversation with family members about what to expect before cutting the turkey or opening the presents.

-Alzheimer’s Arkansas urges people to spend the time with family that you can, while you still can.
+Alzheimer’s is unpredictable, so Alzheimer’s Arkansas urges people to spend the time they can, while they still can.

-“The reason why you want to be present and available during the holidays — you never know how things may change or progress.”
-Developmental Director for Alzheimer’s Arkansas, Ricky Williams, said.
+“The reason why you want to be present and available during the holidays – you just never know how things may change or progress,” Williams continues.

 “They’re still family.
 They may not know who you are or know your name or recognize you but they still have emotions,” adds Gabriel.